Fuck that bitch!

 Filmed at the Brooklyn Academy of Music in May 2019, Spike Jonze directs, actually manning the up-close Steadicam onstage.
 Even before Aziz puts us off-balance by addressing his accusation (early in the set, because – elephant in the room), Spike has already made us feel uncomfortable with this weird non-subjective framing!
 Spike is no novice, so this is obviously intentional.

 Then there’s the stage dressing: there IS none.
 Completely bare, we can see from the rafters to the back wall (and all the aforementioned exits and worklights back there).
 And Aziz is presented no different, dressed like a bum, in Metallica t-shirt, jeans and running shoes.
 (I guess they didn’t want any distraction or facade to ruin the metaphor of him “baring himself.”)
 Watch any one of Aziz’s other standup Specials – he’s a snazzy-suit guy.
 But now, his minders are re-imagining him as an Everyman.
 Why?
 Because his snazzy persona was the seductive pickup artist, his 2015 book Modern Romance: An Investigation only enhancing his image as a Ladies’ Man.
-But seductive doesn’t sell in times of #MeToo.
+But seductive doesn’t sell in the idiotic times of #MeToo.

 Everyone is entitled to say no, and afforded the respect to say it, so the woman that accused Aziz is a cunt NOT because she didn’t give it up to him, but in the way she handled her rejection of him.
 She could have said no and left his home and flicked herself to sleep, hoping her next date would yield the prince of her finicky romantic ideals; instead, she said no, then stayed with Aziz for nearly an hour while he continued to try to stick it in (which is the preprogramming of every male of every species if the female remains in the vicinity), then she blabbed about her dissatisfaction in a public forum (to what end, we’ll never know), to a reporter with her own credibility issues (Katie Way, whose verification protocol was highly questionable).